-- A. To serve as a liaison to the faculty, the GSA and the Department Head on behalf of the graduate student body; - B. To meet with all graduate students at least once a semester in order to provide a forum for students to express their concerns and opinions; - C. To represent the graduate students at faculty and GSA meetings; - D. To maintain the graduate student bulletin board.
+A. To serve as a liaison to the faculty, the GSA and the Department Head on behalf of the graduate student body;

+- B. To meet with all graduate students at least once a semester in order to provide a forum for students to express their concerns and opinions; - C. To represent the graduate students at faculty and GSA meetings;

-List of Current Graduate Student Representatives are:
+List of Current Graduate Student Representatives are provided in the department's annual committee assignment list.